suntoes/ez-tetris-online/README.md

 ## A simple fullstack web app, for practice...
 This is a personal exercise of mine prior to the snake game i've made.
-The sole purpose of this project is to make me immerse and familiarize myself more into the basic of back-end techs which I've recently just learned.
+The sole purpose of this project is to immerse and familiarize myself more into the basics of back-end techs which I've recently just learned.
 Feel free to checkout my code, and/or try out the demo!

 ## ez tetris' top 3 syntax are...